• Skip to primary navigation

 Instructions

-1. Preheat oven to 425°F. Coat a large rimmed baking sheet with nonstick cooking spray.
+1. Preheat oven to 425°F. Coat a large sheet pan with nonstick cooking spray.

 2. In a large bowl, whisk together taco seasoning, lime juice, and garlic-infused oil.
 Add bell pepper slices and chicken pieces.
 Toss until the chicken and peppers are well-coated and the seasoning is evenly distributed.

-3. Spread the chicken and veggie mixture on to the prepared baking sheet, arranging in a single even layer.
+3. Spread the chicken and veggie mixture onto the prepared sheet pan, arranging in a single even layer.

 4. Bake for 8 minutes.
 Stir the chicken and pepper slices.
 Then, bake for an additional 7-8 minutes or until the chicken is completely cooked and the veggies are fork-tender.